What Is A Bed And Breakfast? [Traveler’s Guide, FAQ]

 The 13 Types Of Bed And Breakfasts

 While the bed and breakfast layout is fairly standard (bedrooms, bathrooms, common areas), properties vary widely in function and atmosphere.
-There are 13 types of bed and breakfasts (some are a hybrid of 2 or more types).
+There are 13 types of bed and breakfasts (some are a hybrid of 2 or more).
 You’ll find all 13 types on Agoda.com.

 The 13 types of B&Bs are: